Gentleman Jack (TV series)

-Gentleman Jack is a BBC One and HBO co-production.
 The series premiered on 22 April 2019 in the United States, and on 19 May 2019 in the United Kingdom.
-It was renewed by the BBC on 23 May 2019 for a second series, which was shown on BBC One from 10 April to 29 May 2022 and on HBO from 25 April to 13 June 2022.
-In July 2022, co-production company HBO said it would not be proceeding with a third series.
-The BBC wants to continue with the programme, but needs to find a production partner to continue with it.
+On 23 May 2019, It was renewed for a second series, which was shown on BBC One from 10 April to 29 May 2022 and on HBO from 25 April to 13 June 2022.
+In July 2022, co-production company HBO said it would not proceed with a third series.
+In July 2022, the BBC announced that they wanted to continue with the programme, but they need to find a production partner to replace HBO.

 Overview

-In 1832, Miss Anne Lister leaves Hastings brokenhearted and heads to the lush landscape of Halifax, West Yorkshire, England to restore her uncle's estate that she has inherited.
-While restoring the estate she finds that the family land has a coal mine and that it is being stolen by two brothers.
-This unusual lady landowner develops a potentially dangerous romance with a woman named Ann Walker, which she records in a cryptic diary.
+In 1832, Miss Anne Lister leaves Hastings brokenhearted and returns to the Shibden Hall estate she has inherited from her uncle in the lush landscape of Halifax, West Yorkshire, England.
+While restoring the estate she discovers that her neighbours, the Rawson brothers, are stealing coal from the beds beneath her land and embarks on a plan to reopen the estate's own long-closed mine.
+At the same time this unusual lady landowner starts to develop a potentially dangerous romance with Miss Ann Walker, wealthy owner of Crow Nest estate, all of which she records in a cryptic diary.